aerospike/aerospike-client-python/doc/exception.rst

 .. py:exception:: FilteredOut

-    The transaction was not performed because the predexp was false.
+    The transaction was not performed because the expression was false.

 .. py:exception:: ServerFull